Raja0sama/Raja0sama/README.md

 ### Hey, I'm Raja Osama 👋.

-I'm a creative intellectual and a Rockstar 🤘 and Tech Agnostic Developer, with a can-do attitude and the right mindset.
+<pre style="white-space: break-spaces;">I'm a creative intellectual and a Rockstar 🤘 and Tech Agnostic Developer, with a can-do attitude and the right mindset.
 I love to explore new technologies, concepts, and frameworks.
 A standout gentleman, always humble and hungry for adventure with my never say never mind.

-I got into programming because of gamming; all these websites over the internet that share games with great interfaces doing amazing functionalities inspired me to get into web development, and eventually end up getting myself enrolled in a Software Engineering Program after High School.
+I got into programming because of gamming; all these websites over the internet that share games with great interfaces doing amazing functionalities inspired me to get into web development, and eventually end up getting myself enrolled in a Software Engineering Program after High School.</pre>

 <pre>
 I'm usually focused on: